Privacy-friendly AI for the public sector

 • Masked Federated Learning is a form of distributed machine learning that unites data protection and Artificial Intelligence.
 The raw data always remains on users’ end devices and trains local AI models.
 These models are aggregated in encrypted form into a global model and fed back.
 This approach ensures that data protection is maintained, while at the same time efficiently training GDPR-compliant AI.

 • The public health sector can benefit significantly from the use of federated learning – for example, in preventing and combating future pandemics.
 For this purpose, cross-device applications (e.g., smartphone apps for assessing personal risk) can be combined with cross-silo applications (e.g., databases of health authorities on the current infection situation).
-With this collaborative, decentralised technology, individual and collective risks could be assessed more quickly, while at the same time the highly sensitive user data remains on the end devices and is thus always protected.
+With this collaborative, decentralized technology, individual and collective risks could be assessed more quickly, while at the same time, the highly sensitive user data remains on the end devices and is thus always protected.

 • GDPR-compliant, powerful AI can increase efficiency, strengthen citizens' trust in the authorities, and become an EU model for the responsible use of AI.